OutSystems/docs-product/src/building-apps/case-management-workflow/case-management-framework/creating-cmfapp.md

 Next, let’s customize the **CaseStatusConfiguration** static entity to define the different statuses the case can have.

-1. Still in the Data tab of the **CMAppStarter_CS** module, open the CaseDefinitionConfiguration static entity.
+1. Still in the Data tab of the **CMAppStarter_CS** module, open the CaseStatusConfiguration static entity.

 1. Open the **Records** folder and copy the **Closed_ExampleToCopyAndDelete** record.